Learn

 Results

 The graph produced shows the time it took for the mixture to exit the column on the x-axis and the signal strength on the y-axis.
 The signal strength relates to the relative abundance of that compound within the mixtures.
-For example, in mixture 3 octane and nonane have similar abundance within the mixture.
+Look at the graphs below for different mixtures of octane and nonane.

 "3 Mixtures of Octane and Nonane" by Quantumkinetics is licensed under CC BY 3.0